 Drinking more than two or three drinks per day increases the risk of esophageal, throat, laryngeal, and colorectal cancer.

 As the result of alcohol consumption, the skin may lose flexibility, resulting in wrinkles and the skin appears grey.

 Global practice has shown that being under the influence of alcohol increases the risk of becoming a victim of crime.
 For example, a UK government study found that 81% of women who suffered from sexual abuse were under the influence of alcohol.

 Feeling tense?
 Forget about that glass of wine, instead, choose a physical activity – walking, jogging, cycling.
 Alcohol blocks the formation of endorphins or happiness hormones in the body, while doing sports, on the contrary, helps the body to produce them.

 If you go somewhere to drink, eat first.
 If you know that there won’t be any food where you are going, be sure to pack a snack in advance.

 When having lunch in a restaurant, do not allow the waiter or a lunch companion to constantly top off your glass.
 Both in the restaurant and at house parties, before topping off the glass, empty it completely.
 In this way, you will be sure to know how much you have drunk.

 Alternate your drinks between alcoholic and non-alcoholic.
 This will make it easier to get alcohol out of your system by reducing its blood concentration and prevent the body from losing water too quickly.

 Schedule sports activities over the weekend or before work.
-If you agree on a yoga class at nine in the morning with a girlfriend, you will hardly be in for a wild party the previous evening.
+If you agree on a yoga class at nine in the morning with a friend, you will hardly be in for a wild party the previous evening.

 Always know how to get home from a party.
 If using public transport, check the schedule.
-If you are planning to go by taxi, keep a list of safe taxi numbers in your phone.
+If you are planning to go by taxi, keep a list of reliable taxi numbers in your phone.